Daisy Jones & The Six by Taylor Jenkins Reid

 I had first seen this book online when looking at something else and read the reviews, making it seem like the next best thing, but I disagree.
 It’s as boring as hell and didn’t deserve to be a book.

 I can’t even rate this because to me, it’s not a book, not a fictional novel.
 It’s a fictional music interview in book form.
 There’s no substance, no real story, and is a re-telling of the usual events that lead to a band on the rise breaking up.
-Which was the usual events and not the dramatic overtures the blurb eluded to.
+Which was the usual events and not the dramatic overtures the blurb alluded to.

 Inheritance by Jenny Éclair (the British host and comedian)